Our Ocean Conservation Legacy

 Our Legacy

 Earth Legacy Foundation; a crusade that started with a tiny island in the Indian Ocean.
-An island that was destined to become a luxury resort, inspired the vision to foster ocean conservation in the communities, and beyond.
-Ilha do Fogo is a breathtaking, remote island, within Primeiras e Segundas Environmental Protection Area, in Mozambique.
+An island that was destined to become a luxury resort, inspired the vision to foster conservation in the communities, and beyond.
+This island lies within Primeiras e Segundas Environmental Protection Area, in Mozambique.
 This EPA is Africa’s largest coastal marine reserve, and home to incredibly diverse fauna and flora, including endangered turtles.

 Our Legacy